Luck Mervil: Career

 Mervil recorded several albums of reggae and rap music, including three with his band RudeLuck and later a self-titled solo album in 2000.

 Mervil performed the role of Clopin in the original cast of the 1998 Notre-Dame de Paris musical.
 He made several subsequent television appearances, and in 2001 acted in the film Betty Fisher et autres histoires in 2001.

 Mervil was a spokesperson for the Canadian Centre for International Studies and Cooperation.
 He founded the charitable organization, Vilaj vilaj.

 Personal life

 Mervil is a father of 3.

 Luck Mervil pleaded guilty in May 2018 to one charge of sexual exploitation for engaging in sexual relationship with a girl in 1996.
 The sexual contacts started when the girl was 17 and Mervil was 29, and continued after she turned 18.
-Despite age of consent in Canada being 14 years old at the time, the conviction stems from the fact Mervil was "in a position of authority" when the sexual contacts started while the girl was a minor.
+Despite age of consent in Canada being 14 years old at the time, the conviction stems from the fact Mervil was "in a position of authority," when the sexual contacts started while the girl was a minor.
 The judge, accepting the joint recommendation of the prosecution and defense, sentenced Mervil to 6 months to be served in the community, the first three of which under house arrest.
+In 2024, he filed a request to be removed from the sex offender registry.

+In August 2025, Mervil was found guilty of sexually assaulting a 19-year old woman in Rimouski in 2000.
+He was alleged to have drugged and assaulted her in a hotel room after one of his concerts.
+Mervil pled not guilty and argued that it was a case of mistaken identity.